ubadineke/ubadineke/README.md

 ## Hi there 👋
+# Software Engineer | Backend

+🚀 Excited to have you on my GitHub!
+I'm passionate about crafting reliable and scalable backend systems.
+Here's what I work with:

+## Technologies:

+### Languages:
+- JavaScript
+- TypeScript

+### Backend Frameworks:
+- Node.js (Express)

+### Frontend Frameworks:
+- React.js

+### Databases / Cache:
+- Postgres
+- MongoDB
+- Redis

+## Let's Connect!

+📫 Feel free to reach out if you have any questions, suggestions, or just want to chat about technology and software development.
+Happy coding!
 <!--
 **ubadineke/ubadineke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.